 What is Spread in Forex Trading?

-The spread is influenced by many factors, and forex brokers themselves can also dictate whether the spread of a given forex pair is wide or narrow.
+Many factors influence spreads, and forex brokers themselves can also dictate whether the spread of a given forex pair is wide or narrow.
 Market makers may slightly mark up the spread to generate profit.
 Meanwhile, ECN (Electronic Communication Network) or STP (Straight Through Processing) brokers typically offer raw spreads sourced directly from liquidity providers, often starting from 0.0 pips, but may charge a small commission instead.

 What is Considered Low/High Spread?

-As established, the spread represents the difference between the buy price and the sell price of a forex pair.
+The spread represents the difference between the buy price and the sell price of a forex pair.
 If this difference is substantial, then that increases the overall cost of a trade, which automatically indicates a higher (wider) spread.

 How to Calculate Spread Movements?